Frequently Asked Questions

 - New buildings or building extensions

-- Design and documentation of new constructions or alterations to existing buildings, with careful consideration of site-specific requirements, environmental factors, and usability.
-Incorporates interior design.
-Co-ordination of design process with other consultants, such as engineers and surveyors, if required.
+- Design and documentation of new constructions or alterations to existing buildings, paying close attention to location, physical and historical context, amenity, and usability.
+Selection of materials, finishes, fittings, fixtures, and furniture.
+Co-ordination of design process with other consultants, such as engineers and surveyors as required.

 - Town planning applications